fun-way-to-learn-a-language

 To get started, try Meetup.
 This is ideal if you’re living abroad and looking for more opportunities for casual interaction with native speakers or fellow learners.
 It’s also great while living in a country that doesn’t speak your target language—simply search for conversation nights and cultural activities related to the language, and you’ll be sure to find some like-minded peeps to hang out with.

 Single and ready to mingle?
-Okay, I’m not—I got into something committed before the inglorious rise of Tinder and Grindr—but I know there are a lot of language learners out there looking to hook up.
-There are a few ways to go about finding matches who speak your target language.
+Full disclosure—I got into something committed before the inglorious rise of Tinder and Grindr—but I know there are a lot of language learners out there looking to hook up.
+There are a few ways to go about finding matches who speak your target language, which may be the single most fun way to learn a language.

-• Set your region to a place where your target language is spoken.
+• Tinder logo Set your region to a place where your target language is spoken.

 • Change your application interface to your target language.